You know, I really was content to go on bitching about Republicans for the rest of my mouthy, bloggy life.

 Because I needed it.
-Shoot, we all did.
+And shoot, we all did.

 It became clear that the DNC had rigged the nomination in Hillary’s favor.

-And once they did that, Bernie supporters watched the money we’d sent to his campaign get pocketed by someone who said the race was fair but had her fingers crossed the whole time.
+And once they did that, Bernie supporters watched the money we’d sent to his campaign get pocketed by someone who said the race was fair but had her fingers crossed behind her back the whole time.